 We mainly publish fiction and poetry.
 When we ever publish nonfiction it is because we found it for ourselves and were too excited by it not to publish it, So DON’T send us your memoirs, we aren’t the right people.

-We will not under any circumstances publish erotica, and we aren’t keen on horror.
-Other than that we will consider most genres provided they are beautifully written and have narrative substance and persuasive characterisation, it would be a REALLY good idea to explore the information on this website – there are video and audio extracts and descriptions of what we’ve already published dotted about all over the place, so have a dig about and get a feel for what makes us send single word email responses that say – Yes. (some of our authors can vouch for this, we really do do it).
+We will not under any circumstances publish erotica, or anything that denigrates people from LGBT or BAME communities.
+We are not interested in religious works or horror of any kind, especially gore or torture.
+We detest sexist stereotypes and deplore derivative plotlines, sloppy writing and clichés, and are bored by romance and chick-lit.
+Other than that, we will consider most genres provided they are beautifully written, imaginative, and have narrative substance and persuasive characterisation, it would be a REALLY good idea to explore the information on this website – there are video and audio extracts and descriptions of what we’ve already published dotted about all over the place, so have a dig about and get a feel for what makes us send single word email responses that say – Yes. (some of our authors can vouch for this, we really do do it).

 We don’t want to see first drafts!
 Third draft, maybe!
 If you don’t think it’s ready don’t send it, there are agencies who will give you feedback on your first draft, they charge.

-If you are planning on sending a collection, we would like it to be a collection, not just everything you’ve ever written held together with an elastic band.
+If we do invite you to send a collection, we would like it to be a collection, not just everything you’ve ever written held together with an elastic band.
 If you discover a theme in what you’ve written, then exclude things that don’t fit, and think about an order for your stories.
 We want to read what you think is your best work, not the things you rushed off over a cup of coffee.

-We will confirm receipt, after that you will dwell in silence and darkness until we have something to say, please don’t make enquiries, we can’t start reading until May because of existing commitments, we’ll be as quick as we can.
+We will confirm receipt, after that you will dwell in silence and darkness until we have something to say, please don’t make enquiries, we’ll be as quick as we can.